Mrs. Carina Garcia

 Mrs. Garcia became an instructor at Conrad Weiser High School in 2017.
 She teaches College Prep Geometry, Concepts of Basic Algebra, College Prep Basic Algebra, and Personal Economics.
 Mrs. Garcia is also the Operation Smile club advisor.

 Ms. Gerhart is a graduate of Conrad Weiser in the class of 2005.
 She attended Penn State for her undergraduate degree, where she studied Elementary Education and Mathematics, and then earned her Master’s of Education in Mathematics from Millersville.
 She is a huge sports fan and goes to Penn State on football Saturdays to cheer on the Nittany Lions!
 Ms. Gerhart taught at Governor Mifflin for 7 years and returned to Conrad Weiser in 2017.
 She is one of the Mini-THON advisors and the advisor for the PA Math League competitions.

 Mrs. Krick earned her undergraduate degree in Mathematics at Penn State and her Master's of Education in Mathematics from Millersville.
 She comes to Conrad Weiser this year with nine years teaching experience.
 She enjoys playing piano in her spare time and is the co-advisor for National Honor Society.

 Mr. Vince Natale

 Mr. Natale graduated from Albright College with a degree in Mathematics and Secondary Education.
 He has been teaching math in the Conrad Weiser School District since 1998.
 He is currently working towards his Master’s in Educational Technology at Wilkes University.
-Mr. Natale is currently teaching Geometry at Conrad Weiser High School.
+Mr. Natale is currently teaching Algebra 1 and Geometry at Conrad Weiser High School.
 Mr. Natale also coaches boys basketball at Conrad Weiser Middle School.